By Kathy Kuhl

 I’m often asked for help choosing a reading program, and I wrote a long chapter about this in Homeschooling Your Struggling Learner.
 Here I share a few highlights.

 The International Dyslexia Association (IDA) has some good articles on understanding different kinds of reading programs.
 They warn us to beware: anyone can say their approach in “multisensory” or “Orton-Gillingham-based” or “brain-based.”

 Unlike the vague claims of some websites, the IDA thoughtfully evaluates some reading programs and recommends a few.
 (Note: between writing and posting this article, IDA has taken down the list, probably to update it.
 So if that link doesn’t work it is still available here.
 I am not endorsing this other site, just the IDA publication there.)
 Their list is not complete, and I know they are working with at least one program to help it meet their criteria for MSL.

-Here’s why I can’t tell you what you need to help your child learn to read: it depends on your child’s needs.
-Some kids respond well to basic phonics instruction, others need more explicit MSL instruction, for example, Reading Reflex or Barton at home.
+Here’s why I can’t tell you exactly what you need to help your child learn to read: it depends on your child’s needs.
+Some kids respond well to basic phonics instruction, others need more explicit MSL instruction, for example, Reading Reflex or Barton at home, or Logic of English or All About Reading.
 (Barton offers videos to teach parents how to teach.)
 But teaching can be an art, and other kids need one-on-one instruction with a tutor who has received special training, a fully certified Wilson tutor* (not just one who has had a weekend of Wilson training) or other reading specialist.